spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

   :::info

   By default, a master pool and one worker node pool are configured.
-You can add new worker pools to customize certain worker nodes to run specialized workloads.
-For example, the default worker pool can be configured with the Standard_D2_v2 instance types for general-purpose workloads, and another worker pool with instance type Standard_NC12s_v3 can be configured to run GPU workloads.
+You can add new worker pools to customize certain worker nodes for specialized workloads.
+For example, the default worker pool can be configured with the Standard_D2_v2 instance types for general-purpose workloads, and another worker pool with instance type Standard_NC12s_v3 can be configured for Graphics Processing Unit (GPU) workloads.

   :::

   You can apply autoscale capability to dynamically increase resources during high loads and reduce them during low loads.
-To learn more, refer to [Enable Autoscale for Azure IaaS Clusster](#enable-autoscale-for-azure-iaas-cluster).
+To learn more, refer to [Enable Autoscale for Azure IaaS Cluster](#enable-autoscale-for-azure-iaas-cluster).

     - Master Pool Configuration Settings